ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_entries.rst

 Introduction
 ************

-The Channel Entries tag is the primary tag used to show the content you create and edit via your Control Panel's :menuselection:`Publish` section.
+The Channel Entries tag is the primary tag used to show the content you create and edit via your Control Panel's :menuselection:`Create` or :menuselection:`Edit` section.
 It's the most powerful tag in ExpressionEngine, and the most commonly used since its main function is to retrieve and display your site's content.

 The Channel Entries tag can display both multi-entry and single-entry content - that is, several entries on a page, or one specific entry.
 By default, Channel